Site logo

 Visit to Birmingham City Council House on Thursday, 27th March 2025

-Desk in Lady Mayor's Room - Visit to Birmingham City Council House on Thursday, 27th March 2025 Lord Mayors Desk - Visit to Birmingham City Council House on Thursday, 27th March 2025 Main Entrance - Visit to Birmingham City Council House on Thursday, 27th March 2025
+Lady Mayor's Room - Visit to Birmingham City Council House on Thursday, 27th March 2025 Some Freemen of the City of Birmingham - Visit to Birmingham City Council House on Thursday, 27th March 2025 Lord Mayor's Dining Room - Visit to Birmingham City Council House on Thursday, 27th March 2025 Introductory talk in Gallery depicting former Lord Mayors - Visit to Birmingham City Council House on Thursday, 27th March 2025

 Jonessoft